getodk/docs/odkx-src/basics-install.rst

 Required
 ~~~~~~~~~~~~~~~

 There are no other ODK-X Android tools that are prerequisites to installing ODK-X Services.
-However, this ODK-X Services is a prerequisite for all the other ODK-X Android tools.
+However, ODK-X Services is a prerequisite for all the other ODK-X Android tools.
-Note that ODK-X Services version 2.1.7 doesn't work on Android 11.

 Recommended
 ~~~~~~~~~~~~~~~